Galapagos Islands Vacations: everything you should know before booking

 Let’s put it like that: If you have to work online, forget about it in the Galapagos.

-Probably in luxury hotels might work better, but in general, WIFI sucks.
+Probably in luxury hotels, it might work better, but in general, WIFI sucks.
 It’s ok for WhatsApp and email.
-You can talk and download email quite easy.
-But if you need to load pages, it’s going to take a while or maybe impossible.
+You can talk and download email quite easily.
+But if you need to load pages, it’s going to take a while, or maybe it’s impossible.

-In Santa Cruz is a little faster, especially in the morning, but in Isabela, you can tell your boss to forget about you for a few days, so lay back and go hang out with the sea lions.
+Santa Cruz is a little faster, especially in the morning, but in Isabela, you can tell your boss to forget about you for a few days, so lie back and go hang out with the sea lions.

-In San Cristobal is kind of decent, like Santa Cruz, but still, I wouldn’t rely on a consistent connection.
+San Cristobal is decent, like Santa Cruz, but still, I wouldn’t rely on a consistent connection.

-If you know you need to be connected for work or urgent matters you should then buy a local SIM card and use your phone DATA when the WIFI will let you down.
+If you know you need to be connected for work or urgent matters, you should then buy a local SIM card and use your phone’s data when the Wi-Fi is down.

 GALAPAGOS PACKING LIST